 The introduction of structural imaging of the brain by computed tomography (CT) scans and magnetic resonance imaging (MRI) has further refined classification of head injury for prognostic, diagnosis, and treatment purposes.
-We describe a new classification scheme to be used both as a research and a clinical tool in association with other predictors of neurologic status 1).

 Since its introduction in 1991, the Marshall CT classification has become largely accepted for its descriptive and predictive value.
 For example, the IMPACT (International Mission for Prognosis and Analysis of Clinical Trial in TBI) prognostic model applies the Marshall CT score for 6-month outcome prediction in patients with moderate to severe TBI 2).